Biermugs/microsoft-365-docs/microsoft-365/compliance/labels.md

 To retain content for a Microsoft 365 group, use the **Office 365 groups** location.
 Even though a Microsoft 365 group has an Exchange mailbox, a retention policy that includes the entire Exchange location won't include content in Microsoft 365 group mailboxes.

-In addition, it's not possible to use the Exchange location to include or exclude a specific group mailbox.
+In addition, when choosing the locations to apply the label(s), it's not possible to use the Exchange location option when including or excluding a specific group mailbox.
 Although the Exchange location initially allows a group mailbox to be selected, when you try to save the retention policy, you receive an error that "RemoteGroupMailbox" is not a valid selection for the Exchange location.

-First, create and configure the sensitivity labels that you want to make available for apps and other services.
+First, create and configure the retention labels that you want to make available for apps and other services.
 For example, the labels you want users to see and apply from Office apps.

 Then, create one or more label policies that contain the labels and policy settings that you configure.
 It's the label policy that publishes the labels and settings for your chosen users and locations.